Synare: The Synare 3 (PS3)

 Noted for its flying saucer appearance, this was the first affordable model for most musicians.
-As well as the ability to be run on batteries, the model featured 2 oscillators with no variable waveforms, a white-noise generator, as well as a sweep function, which could be used up or down to achieve a descending 'booming' sound which was used extensively in disco records of the era.
-Oscillator 1 was the noise generator with a 'tune' function.
+As well as the ability to be run on batteries, the model featured two oscillators with no variable waveforms, a white-noise generator, as well as a sweep function that could be used up or down to achieve a descending booming sound that was used extensively in disco records of the era.
+Oscillator 1 was the noise generator with a tune function.
 The amplifier section had volume, attack, and decay controls.
-This model also had a low-pass filter with cutoff, resonance and decay controls and was manufactured from 1977 to 1982.
+This model also had a low-pass filter with cutoff, resonance, and decay controls and was manufactured from 1977 to 1982.

 The Synare S3X

 Virtually the same machine as its predecessor, but with more flexible modulation controls.
 Manufactured during the same time as the Synare 3.

 The Synare 4

-Very similar to its predecessor, but with an actual drumhead rather than a rubber pad.
+Very similar to its predecessor but with an actual drumhead rather than a rubber pad.
 Had modulation route and depth controls.
-Made from approximately 1979–1983.
+Made from approximately 1978–1983.
 Very rare.
 Can be seen in video of "Love Don't Live Here Anymore" by Rose Royce.